CodeYourFuture/syllabus-archive/js-core-3/week-2/lesson.md

    - To make sure it's working print the JSON to the console using `console.log()`
 4. Create a `h1` tag on the website using DOM manipulation and add the countries name inside it
    - Go back to [Week 5](../../js-core-2/week-2/lesson.html) if you need a reminder
-5. Create a `h2` tag on the website using DOM manipulation and add the capital cities name inside it
+5. Create a `h2` tag on the website using DOM manipulation and add the capital city's name inside it
 6. Create a `ul` tag on the website using DOM manipulation
    - For each of the translated names in the JSON, add a `li` tag
 7. Uncomment the lines inside `onLoad()` to load other countries details!